mattocci27/mglmn/README.md

     ````

 ##### References

 Burnham, K.P. & Anderson, D.R.
 (2002) Model selection and multi-model inference: a practical information-theoretic approach.
 Springer Verlag, New York.

-Nakamura A., Burwell C.J., Lambkin C.L., Katabuchi M., McDougall A., Raven R.J. and Neldner V.J.
-(2015), The role of human disturbance in island biogeography of arthropods and plants: an information theoretic approach, Journal of Biogeography, DOI: 10.1111/jbi.12520
+Nakamura, A., C. J. Burwell, C. L. Lambkin, M. Katabuchi, A. McDougall, R. J. Raven, and V. J. Neldner.
+(2015) The role of human disturbance in island biogeography of arthropods and plants: an information theoretic approach.
+Journal of Biogeography 42:1406-1417.